Skip to Content

 PR: That’s something I was curious about, as a Rooney debutante.
 She’s getting funky with style here, especially the syntax, and I wanted to ask the more experienced Rooneyheads which aspects of the novel were in line with her output and where the loci of experimentation were.

 Giri Nathan: The only previous one of hers I’d read was Normal People, which I enjoyed, and the style of that book was consistent with the non-Peter passages here.
-Lucid, doesn’t call too much attention to itself, psychologically acute, not often straining for lyricism, and made up of complete sentences, yeah.
+Lucid, doesn’t call too much attention to itself, psychologically acute, not often straining for lyricism, built out of medium-length full sentences.
 What jumped out at me here were the Yoda-style syntactical maneuvers and the more overtly philosophical bent.
-She’s always been extremely readable and the fragmented thing she’s trying out here sped things up even more; I cruised through some 200 pages of this last night.
+She’s always been extremely readable, and the fragmented style she’s trying out here sped things up even more; I cruised through some 200 pages of this last night.
 Did you guys find it a successful technique?
 I think Patrick referred to it as "a Playboi Carti thing" last week and I liked that.

 KM: I am a seasoned Rooney reader.
 I’ve read all her books, and liked them to varying degrees.
 I was really impressed by her trying something new here, allowing a narrator to have a voice so different from her own, which we’ve seen in her other books.
 I imagine it is very hard to do that on as big of a stage as Rooney is on.
 Personally, I dislike the character of Peter so fucking much that it’s hard for me to judge the exposition fairly.
 It’s successful, in a way, to get me to loathe someone who doesn’t exist, but I found myself longing for Ivan’s sections throughout.